 Jefailey runs a community tournament all by himself, JEO (Jefailey Effort Orlando).
 Described as the Dan of Divekick, he thought the name of the game was dropkick (a wrestling move).
 The dropkick can also be charged (for up to five seconds) to get greater reach.
 When Jefailey activates Kick Factor, his dropkicks will automatically be charged instead of the usual Kick Factor bonuses.

-Background - A parody of both Marvel vs. Capcom 3's Zero and Taskmaster who's design is based on a rejected Street Fighter II character called Zubaz.
+Background - A parody of both Marvel vs. Capcom 3's Zero and Taskmaster whose design is based on a rejected Street Fighter II character called Zubaz.
 His creation was part of the Kickstarter pledge level in which 2 pledgers could have their own characters added to the game.
 One of which was the YouTube channel, Two Best Friends Play, which was still honored despite the cancellation of the campaign and lead to The Baz.

 - Air Special Move - Mighty Swing